cnkblgn/Unity-Asset-URP-Fullscreen-Fog-Shader/README.md

--Requirements
+Requirements:

-Universal Render Pipeline 14.0.9 or newer.
+-  Universal Render Pipeline 14.0.9 or newer.

-Unity 2022.3.1f or newer.
+-  Unity 2022.3.1f or newer.